 That untrusting person - worried that there isn't enough.

 And, boy, we can get tangled into those lies and clutch with dear life to the little things in our lives.

 Like - the disorganized dishwasher!

-I realize that I have a tendency to focus on the scarcity in my life instead of the abundance we have been given.
+I realize that I focus on the scarcity in my life instead of the abundance we have been given.

 And it's not just me - we've seen it in our own culture with the toilet paper and gas hoarding over this past year.
 Or not being helpful with others in case they treat us wrong or cause us an inconvenience in our busy lives.